mischavandenburg/blog/content/zet/articles/how-started-vim.md

 ## The Beginning

 The reason why I started to use vim is rather practical.
-During the first part of my traineeship, I had access to subscriptions on AWS and Azure to experiment with virtual machines.
+When I was studying to become a Cloud Engineer, I had access to subscriptions on AWS and Azure to experiment with virtual machines.
 This was a perfect place to learn to work with Ansible.
-Many of the labs involved setting up a few virtual machines, and I destroyed many VMs when I made some big mistakes in the configuration.
+Many of the labs projects I did involved setting up a few virtual machines, and I destroyed many VMs when I made some big mistakes in the configuration.

-I was constantly working on new environments, and quickly it became very tiring to set everything up to connect remotely with Visual Studio Code every time.

-So I just started to edit the text files on the virtual machines with the included editor, which happened to be vim.
+I was using Visual Studio Code at the time on my local machine, but I had to connect to a new virtual machine multiple times a day.
+It became very tiresome to set everything up with VSCode every time, or pulling the files to my local machine and copying them over again.
+So I just ssh'ed into the machines to edit the text files with the included editor, which happened to be vim.

 ## Obsession in its Infancy